The Three Flavors of Dirt

 The Physics: How Clipping Works

-Your guitar produces an electrical signal — a smooth, rounded waveform.
-When that signal gets amplified beyond what a circuit can handle, the peaks of the waveform get "clipped" off.
-Instead of smooth, rounded peaks, you get flattened or squared-off tops.
+A guitar produces an electrical signal: a smooth, rounded waveform.
+When that signal gets amplified beyond what a circuit can cleanly handle, the peaks of the waveform get "clipped" off.
+Instead of graceful, rounded crests, you get flattened or squared-off tops.

-That clipping creates additional harmonics — overtones that weren't in the original signal — and those harmonics are what we hear as "dirt," "grit," "crunch," or "saturation."
+That clipping generates additional harmonics (overtones that weren't present in the original signal), and those harmonics are what we perceive as dirt, grit, crunch, saturation.

-• Soft clipping — the waveform peaks are gently rounded off
+- Soft clipping: the waveform peaks are gently rounded off, like a hillside worn smooth

-• Hard clipping — the waveform peaks are sharply chopped flat
+- Hard clipping: the waveform peaks are sharply chopped flat, a cliff face

-• Transistor saturation — the entire waveform gets mangled and squared off
+- Transistor saturation: the entire waveform gets mangled and squared off, something primal and unruly

-Each produces a different harmonic profile, a different feel under your fingers, and a different range of usable tones.
+Each produces a different overtone profile, a different feel under the fingers, and a different palette of usable tones.

 Overdrive: Soft Clipping